“I do not set aside the grace of God; for if righteousness comes through the law, then Christ died in vain.”

 The word “vain” means without cause.
 There is no point or purpose to Christ’s death if we can work for salvation.
 There is no reason for the death of Christ.
 Righteousness through faith in Christ’s cross is not one of the reasons but the only reason for salvation.
-This is exactly what Peter did by entering into legalism.
+This is precisely what Peter did by entering into legalism.
 We cannot unite grace and law because they are mutually exclusive ways to please God.
-If we do, then we imply that Christ died on the cross needlessly.
+If we do, we imply that Christ died on the cross needlessly.
 It invalidates grace.

 “…being justified freely by His grace through the redemption that is in Christ Jesus” (Romans 3:24).

 Human merit invalidates the cross of Christ as a way of salvation or sanctification.

 We do not have to climb any mountains to achieve God’s grace.
 God gives His grace freely and fully without requiring merit.

 If we try to obtain righteousness by the works of the law, we make the cross a frightful tragedy.
 If righteousness comes by the law, if we are justified by the law, then Christ died in vain.
 What point is there of Christ’s death?
 If we can get to heaven by keeping the ten commandments, why did God bother sending Jesus to Calvary?

 No one ever goes to heaven by good works.
 All of us have failed to live up to the law.
 If we could keep the law for salvation, then we would have to live up to the law in its entirety.